mwatkins1970/SAE_Feature_Interpretability_Tool/README.md

 - Open the `notebooks/SAE_feature_interpretability_multitool.ipynb` file in Colab or Jupyter.
 - Follow the instructions in the notebook to load the model, select features, and generate interpretive visualizations.

-## Future Directions
+## Future directions

-There is significant scope for enhancing and extending this tool.
+There is significant scope for enhancing and extending this project.
 Possible additions include:

-- **Adaptation to Other Models**: The tool could be generalized to work with SAEs trained on other LLMs.
+- **Adaptation to other models**: The tool could be easily generalised to work with SAEs trained on other LLMs.
-- **Improved Control Integration**: Merging common controls between functionalities for streamlined interaction.
+- **Improved control integration**: Merging common controls between functionalities for streamlined interaction.
-- **Enhanced Base Prompt Customization**: Allowing user-defined prompts for the "ghost token" definitions.
+- **Enhanced base prompt customization**: Allowing customization of the base prompt for the "ghost token" definitions (currently, the base prompt is '''A typical definition of "{ghost token}" would be''').
-- **Expanded PCA and Linear Combination Capabilities**: Exploring the impacts of multiple PCA components and combinations of encoder and decoder features.
+- **Expanded PCA and linear combination capabilities**: Exploring the impacts of multiple PCA components and linear combinations of encoder- and decoder-based feature vectors.
-- **API Integration for Feature Interpretation**: Exporting outputs for further interpretation using LLMs like ChatGPT-4 or Claude, enabling automated analysis.
+- **API integration for feature interpretation**: Exporting outputs for further interpretation to LLMs via API, enabling automated analysis.

+I'm most excited about the following, probably the next thing to be explored:
-- **Steering Vector Applications**: Leveraging feature vectors as "steering vectors" to direct the interpretive process, potentially enhancing the clarity and relevance of the generated trees.
+- **Steering vector and clamping applications**: Leveraging feature vectors as "steering vectors" and/or clamping the relevant feature at a high activation in Functionality 1 to direct the interpretive process, almost certainly enhancing the relevance of the generated trees.

 ## Contributions